Most Frequently Asked Questions of the McHenry County Recorder’s Office

-When presented for recording, your document is checked to verify that it complies with Illinois State Statute Requirements.
-If the document conforms to state statutes and is accompanied by the proper recording fee, it will be recorded.
+When presented for recording, your document is checked to verify that it complies with Illinois State Statute Requirements for Recordings.
+If the document conforms and is accompanied by the proper recording fee, it will be recorded the same day it is received.
 Our documents are filmed and optically scanned.
 Data Entry keys in the pertinent information to create an index so your document can be retrieved quickly at any time in the future.
 We strive to return your documents to the return address within approximately two working days.

 What are the fees for recording?

 Refer to the fees schedule [PDF] or call 815-334-4110 for help in determining proper charge.